Skip to main content

 Must hear: Teardrop

-Alan McGee once said, “People were talking about [Loveless] as if it was Beethoven’s 7th or 8th symphony.
+Alan McGee once said, “People were talking about [Loveless] as if it was Beethoven’s 7th or 8th Symphony.
 No; it’s some guy that can’t finish a record that took three years.”
-A legend in his own right, McGee helped bring to light some of the UK’s most cherished artists through his label Creation – Oasis, Primal Scream, The Jesus And Mary Chain among them – but in this case he couldn’t be more wrong.
-Topping our list of the best 90s albums, Loveless is the album The Cure’s Robert Smith wishes he made.
-It’s a record that reinvented alternative music – and rock music in general – a pillar standing at the beginning of an era that seemingly had no rules.
-MBV Mastermind Kevin Shields’ highly unorthodox techniques (like shoving a harmonica through an amp and distorting the hell out of it) led to complete wonders: the infectious rhythms on closer Soon, the teary-eyed glimmers of hope on I Only Said, the auditory bombardment on Only Shallow and the spiritual weight of Sometimes (often considered the best shoegaze song of all time, but that’s another list altogether).
+A legend in his own right, McGee helped to establish some of the UK’s most cherished artists through his record label, Creation – Oasis, Primal Scream and The Jesus And Mary Chain among them – but in the case of Loveless, his judgement couldn’t be more wrong.
+Destined to take its place among the best 90s albums, Loveless is the record The Cure’s Robert Smith wishes he made.
+It’s a record that reinvented alternative music – and rock music in general – at the beginning of an era that seemingly had no rules.
+MBV mastermind Kevin Shields’ highly unorthodox techniques (such as shoving a harmonica through an amp and distorting the hell out of it) led to complete wonders: the infectious rhythms on closer Soon, the teary-eyed glimmers of hope on I Only Said, the auditory bombardment on Only Shallow and the spiritual weight of Sometimes (often considered the best shoegaze song of all time, but that’s another list altogether…).
 Loveless is an album shrouded in secrecy, teenage angst and a balance of unavoidable pretentiousness – everything that made shoegaze, and the 90s, so dearly beloved.

 Must hear: Sometimes

 Looking for more?
-Check out the best 90s songs.
+Check out the best 90s album covers.

 More Like This